top of page

 Ask yourself, is your home:

-· Customised to the needs / desires of you, your family, your pets – the things that make you, well...you!
+• customised to the needs / desires of you, your family, your pets – the things that make you, well...you!

-· making the most of the opportunities of the site - favourable views / aspects / sun / breezes
+• making the most of the opportunities of the site - favourable views / aspects / sun / breezes

-· comprised of quality spaces that you enjoy and are comfortable in, not vast areas of little use with poor natural light and ventilation (check out ‘sick-building syndrome’) that just feel uncomfortable and uninviting
+• comprised of quality spaces that you enjoy and are comfortable in, not vast areas of little use with poor natural light and ventilation (check out ‘sick-building syndrome’) that just feel uncomfortable and uninviting

-· a place you love coming home to that re-charges the mind and spirit
+• a place you love coming home to that re-charges the mind and spirit

 These are the often intangible values of a well-designed home, values that are hard to put down as numbers on paper, values that we appreciate above all else when we inhabit a space.
-These are values that we at FBC Design lay down on each and every home, without exception - both directors / lead designers are masters degree qualified in Architecture (a two part, 5 year university degree) graduating with honours and have 30yrs of combined on the job experience.
-FBC will deliver you an exceptionally designed home, customised to your every need and budget.
+These are values that we at FBC Architects lay down on each and every home, without exception - both directors / lead designers are masters degree qualified in Architecture (a two part, 5 year university degree) graduating with honours and have 30yrs of combined on the job experience.

 ***We recommend advice / input from a reputable local builder or quantity surveyor throughout the design & approval process; we coordinate with them to understand where costs are being spent to keep your dream on track with the intent that it can actually be financially obtainable at the end of the design and approval process.***